encoredev/encore/docs/primitives/secrets.md

 Each secret can only have one secret value for each environment type.
 For example: If you have a secret value that's shared between `development`, `preview` and `local`, and you want to override the value for `local`, you must first edit the existing secret and remove `local` using the Secrets Manager in the [Cloud Dashboard](https://app.encore.dev).
 You can then add a new secret value for `local`.
 The end result should look something like the picture below.

 <img src="/assets/docs/secretoverride.png" title="Overriding a secret in Encore's Secrets Manager"/>

+## How it works: Where secrets are stored

+When you store a secret Encore stores it encrypted using Google Cloud Platform's [Key Management Service](https://cloud.google.com/security-key-management) (KMS).

+- **Production / Your own cloud:** When you deploy to production using your own cloud account on GCP or AWS, Encore provisions a secrets manager in your account (using either KMS or AWS Secrets Manager) and replicates your secrets to it.
+The secrets are then injected into the container using secret environment variables.
+- **Local:** For local secrets Encore automatically replicates them to developers' machines when running `encore run`.
+- **Development / Encore Cloud:** Environments on Encore's development cloud (running on GCP under the hood) work the same as self-hosted GCP environments, using GCP Secrets Manager.